bzatrok/yql-ios/readme.md

 You will get a `NSDictionary` object containing the results.
 The structure of this dictionary is the same you would get from a query in the [YQL console](http://developer.yahoo.com/yql/console/).
 You can use `valueForKeyPath` to access the desired data in the results structure:

 `NSLog(@"%@", [[results valueForKeyPath:@"query.results"] description]);`

+## Query via Stock ticker symbol

+`NSDictionary *results = [yql stockQuery:QueryTextView.text];`

+This will return a `NSDictionary` object with the stock's current details.
+Use results by accessing the dictionary view the `valueForKeyPath` command.

 ## See it in action